originalfoo/Style/README.md

 }
 ```

-The exact same thing, written without the API (raw prototype format used in vanilla Factorio styles):
+The exact same frame style, without using the api...

 ```lua
 data.raw['gui-style'].default['example-frame'] = {